Skip to content or main menu

 If you hold the same Canadian mortgage you will have paid $65,874.44 at the end of your 25 year amortization period.
 However, if you are able to reduce your amortization period to 20 years the total interest paid would be $51,169.82.
 Ultimately, choosing a lower amortization period would save you $14,704.62.

-If you are interested in learning more about amortization, please feel free to contact us today!
+If you are interested in learning more about amortization and what they mean to you, please feel free to contact us today!